-Students compare their life cycle (the life cycle of a human) with the life cycle of an animal that they find in the outdoor classroom.
+Students compare their life cycle (the life cycle of a human) with the life cycle of an animal that they find in the Habitat Lab.

 Use these tools to continue the discussion: